Major Indoor Soccer League (1978–1992): History

 The MISL was founded by businessmen Ed Tepper and Earl Foreman in October 1977.

 The league fielded six teams for its inaugural 1978–79 season.
 Before folding after 14 seasons of competition, at the conclusion of the 1991–92 season, a total of 24 franchises - under 31 team names (seven teams changed city/name) - had played in the MISL.

 Over its life, MISL teams were based in 27 different cities - with two different teams, at different times, playing in Cleveland, Ohio; East Rutherford, New Jersey; St. Louis, Missouri; and Uniondale, New York.

 The Houston Summit (1978–80)/Baltimore Blast (1980–92) franchise was the only one to compete for the entire 14 seasons of the MISL's existence.
 The next longest-lived franchise, and the longest in a single city, was the Wichita Wings team, which played for 13 seasons and missed only the inaugural 1978–79 season.
 The third longest-lived franchise was the Detroit Lightning (1979–80)/San Francisco Fog (1980–81)/Kansas City Comets (1981–91) franchise, which played for 12 seasons, missing only the first and last seasons.

 The San Diego Sockers was the most successful franchise, winning eight of the MISL's 14 overall championships during the team's nine seasons in the league.
 The New York Arrows won the MISL's first four championships, then folded after the league's sixth season.

 The most successful player in the MISL is arguably Steve Zungul, a Yugoslav American striker who was MISL Most Valuable Player six times, was the Scoring Champion six times, the Pass Master (most assists) four times, played on eight championship-winning teams (and one runner-up), and won Championship Series Most Valuable Player four times.
 Zungul is the MISL's all-time leader in goals (652, nearly 200 ahead of the second highest scorer), assists (471, nearly 100 ahead of second) and points (1,123, nearly 300 ahead of second).

 Despite ongoing financial hardships, the MISL had some success.
 The league averaged a respectable 7,644 fans per game over its 14 regular seasons, and averaged 9,049 fans per game over its 14 playoff runs.

 The league changed its name to the Major Soccer League (MSL) in 1990, and then folded in 1992.
-Four of the league's seven franchises continued to operate: Cleveland Crunch and Wichita Wings joined the National Professional Soccer League; Dallas Sidekicks and San Diego Sockers helped found the Continental Indoor Soccer League.
+Four of the league's seven franchises continued to operate: the Cleveland Crunch and Wichita Wings joined the National Professional Soccer League while the Dallas Sidekicks and San Diego Sockers helped found the Continental Indoor Soccer League.